Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

-- There are import/export features, which means that you can reuse your and/or other people’s designs.
+- There are import/export features, which means you can reuse your and/or other people’s designs.

 Simply speaking, everything that should be here is here.
-You get to build whatever layout you wish, and you can use all the typical content elements such as headings, paragraphs, images, videos, columns, forms, and more.
+You get to build whatever layout you wish, and you can use all of the typical content elements, such as headings, paragraphs, images, videos, columns, forms and more.

-At the same time, if you don’t want to get your hands dirty with all that, you can use one of the available pre-made templates covering various types of pages and purposes (e.g., landing pages, contact pages, about pages).
+At the same time, if you don’t want to get your hands dirty with all of that, you can use one of the available pre-made templates covering various types of pages and purposes (e.g. landing pages, contact pages, about pages).

-“Great, but what does it all cost?” – asks you.
+‘Great, but what does it all cost?’ you may ask.

-Let’s get the elephant out of the room; Beaver Builder isn’t cheap.
+Let’s address the elephant in the room: Beaver Builder isn’t cheap.

 Here’s the official pricing table:

-In my honest opinion, the license option that makes the most sense here is either Standard or Pro.
-The Agency plan seems to only give you additional white labeling features, which I don’t see all that valuable in most cases.
+The license option that makes the most sense here is either Standard or Pro.
+The Agency plan seems to only give you additional white labeling features, which I don’t see as all that valuable in most cases.

 The main selling point of the Pro plan is Beaver Builder Theme.
 This can be useful if you’re planning to use Beaver Builder as the base for client sites you’re building from the ground up.
-However, for existing sites – or your own site – which already use a good theme, Standard is really going to be enough.
+However, for an existing site that already has a good theme, Standard is really going to be enough.

-Unfortunately, there isn’t a free trial, but Beaver Builder does provide a nice demo, available here.
-Plus, there’s also a Lite version of the plugin available over at WordPress.org.
+Unfortunately, there isn’t a free trial, but Beaver Builder does provide a nice demo, which is available here.
+Plus, there’s a Lite version of the plugin available over at WordPress.org.
 In comparison with the premium plans, it doesn’t include these features:

-Also, keep in mind that even with the premium plans, you only get support for one year (which can be extended later on).
+Keep in mind that, even with the premium plans, you only get support for one year (although this can be extended later on).

 Let’s move on to the next section in our Beaver Builder review: